 As teachers, we always need to start with assessment–the beginning of the year is the time when I would get to know my students academic needs.
 Although screeners (such as DIBELS PSF, NWF, ORF) are good to identify students at-risk, they aren’t necessarily designed to give you detailed diagnostic information use to plan instruction.
 They are a helpful starting point, but I always liked more in-depth information to help me understand my students’ needs and a starting point for instruction.
-Some common measures you could use to group students for decoding instruction are CORE’s Assessing Reading: Multiple Measures (phoneme segmentation or deletion, phonics survey, high-frequency words) and Kilpatrick’s PAST.
+Some common measures you could use to group students for decoding instruction are CORE’s Assessing Reading: Multiple Measures (phoneme segmentation, phonics survey, high-frequency words).

 Once you have that information, you can group students based on common areas of need.
 These groups were always flexible, and I’d commonly have students moving between groups throughout the year based on differences in their individual growth rates.
 Once grouped, I would identify the areas to teach within each small group.

 What does this look like for a group approaching grade-level?

 At the beginning of the year in my contexts, it was common to have a small group of students who were still needing instruction in single letter-sounds, short vowels, and phoneme segmentation and blending.
 For these students who were approaching grade-level, I would meet with them everyday in order to consistently build their skills and provide the daily practice they needed to catch up to grade level.
 For students who were on-level, I would meet with them about 3 times a week.
 For students who were above-level, to the point of independently reading around a beginning of 2nd grade level, I would meet with them 1-2 times a week.

 My small group reading instruction for approaching (and on, at the beginning of the year) would include:

 - review of grapheme phoneme correspondences (1-2 minutes),